Cassandra Query Language (CQL) v1.0.0 (UPDATED)

 <code> CREATE KEYSPACE <NAME> WITH AND strategy_class = <STRATEGY> AND strategy_options.<OPTION> = <VALUE> [AND strategy_options.<OPTION> = <VALUE>];</code>

-The CREATE KEYSPACE statement creates a new top-level namespace (aka “keyspace”).
+statement creates a new top-level namespace (aka “keyspace”).
 Valid names are any string constructed of alphanumeric characters and underscores, but must begin with a letter.
 Properties such as replication strategy and count are specified during creation using the following accepted keyword arguments:

-strategy_options no Most strategies require additional arguments which can be supplied by appending the option name to the strategy_options keyword, separated by a colon (:).
-For example, a strategy option of “DC1” with a value of “1” would be specified as strategy_options:DC1 = 1; replication_factor for SimpleStrategy could be strategy_options:replication_factor=3.
+strategy_options | no | Most strategies require additional arguments which can be supplied by appending the option name to the strategy_options keyword, separated by a colon (: ).
+For example, a strategy option of “DC1” with a value of “1” would be specified as strategy_options:DC1 = 1 ; replication_factor for SimpleStrategy could be strategy_options:replication_factor=3 .

 CREATE COLUMNFAMILY